daviddeblas/subscription-manager/README.md

 - **Compliance with Gmail’s Privacy Policies**: We strictly adhere to Gmail’s privacy policies, ensuring that your personal information remains protected at all times.

-We also invite you to review our [Privacy Policy](https://subscription-manager-ten.vercel.app/privacy-policy) on our website for more detailed information.
+You can review the [Privacy Policy](https://subscription-manager-ten.vercel.app/privacy-policy) on the website for more detailed information.

 ## 🛠️ **Technologies Used**
 - **Frontend**: React.js, Vite